What Does The Word Distilled Mean

 Simple Distillation is used to separate liquids with very different boiling points.
 In this process, the mixture is heated until one component boils off and is condensed into a separate container.
 This method works best with liquids that have boiling points that are more than 25 degrees Celsius apart.

-See also Where To Find Distilled Water
+See also Where To Dump Carpet Cleaning Water

 Fractional Distillation takes advantage of the different boiling points between components in a mixture by heating it slowly and at different rates until each component boils separately.
 This method works best with mixtures that have several components that all have similar boiling points but still need to be separated.